 The primary objectives of the economics major are to develop an understanding of how individuals, organizations and societies meet their material needs.
 The introductory courses present the fundamental principles of economics at a level that is useful for understanding a wide range of social and policy issues.
 The core theory courses provide a more rigorous grounding in the tools used in analyzing individual choice, the functioning of markets, and the behavior of output, employment, and inflation.
-The econometrics course familiarizes students with the methods used to analyze economic data, and equip them with the tools necessary to critique and conduct empirical research.
+The econometrics course familiarizes students with the methods used to analyze economic data, and equips them with the tools necessary to critique and conduct empirical research.
 The electives draw on the skills developed in the introductory and core courses to gain a richer understanding of specific aspects of economic behavior and public policy.

-• Economics 110 Principles of Microeconomics
+Economics 110 Principles of Microeconomics

-• Economics 120 Principles of Macroeconomics.
+Economics 120 Principles of Macroeconomics.
 Prerequisite: ECON 110

 Passing the quantitative studies exam or the equivalent is a prerequisite for both classes.
 Both are suitable for non-majors.
 Electives numbered 200-299 will require one or both as prerequisites.

-• Economics 252 Macroeconomics.
-Prerequisites: MATH 103, ECON 110 and ECON 120
+Economics 252 Macroeconomics.
+Prerequisites: differential calculus (MATH 130 or equivalent), ECON 110 and ECON 120

 The three core classes may be taken in any order.
 All of the 300- and 400-level electives will require at least one of the core classes, and many of the 400-level seminars require ECON 255.